 All general information and regulations regarding doing a PhD at UHasselt can be found on the university's research website (Dutch version - English version).
 A complete overview of procedural details throughout the doctoral trajectory is also available (Dutch version - English version).

 - Register each academic year as a student.
 You only need to pay a registration fee in the first and last year.
 When registering, don't forget to also subscribe to the doctoral school.

 - Complete your doctoral file* within three months after the start of your PhD (or within six months if you have a 3 x 2 year contract).
 Initially, you will need to log in with your student ID and student password.
-Once your doctoral file has been approved, you will also be able to log in with your personnel ID.
+After you have made the link between your student ID and personnel ID, you will also be able to log in with your personnel ID.